-The theme of “Heaven and Earth” begins in the first verse of the Bible: “In the beginning God created the Heavens and the Earth.”
-But what’s that really about?
+The theme of "Heaven and Earth" begins in the first verse of the Bible.
+But what's that really about?

 - What are the images that come into your mind when you think of “heaven”?
 Where did those images and ideas come from?